The SEEK Approach

 When is a Screen Positive?

 • A few problems have 2 screening questions (e.g., food insecurity).
-A ‘Yes’ to either question should be regarded as a ‘positive’ screen (i.e., potentially having that problem).
+A ‘Yes’ to either question is a ‘positive’ screen (i.e., potentially having that problem).

 • Most of the problems have only 1 screening question (e.g., intimate partner violence).
 For these, a ‘Yes’ is a positive screen.